KevinCurtisDev/Jessica_webapp/README.md

 ## Deployment

-This site has been deployed on GitHub pages and can be viewed here: [live preview of project](https://the-masta-blasta.github.io/Jess_site/app/)
+This site has been deployed on GitHub pages and can be viewed here: [live preview of project](https://the-masta-blasta.github.io/Jessica_webapp/app/)

+## Difficulties

+The most challenging area in building this web app was striking a good balance between design and following what Jessica (the poet the site is designed for) wanted to display.
+An other challenging area was cache management when using the service worker.
+THis is an area of the site that still needs improvement.

+## Further Enhancements

+I would like to continue to make the web app offline friendly by integrating indexBD into the contact form, allowing users to send a message offline and later have the message delivered when their device connects to the internet.

+The site's load time would benefit further by inlining css for above the fold content in order to mitigate the render blocking styles during the critocal rendering path.

 ## Credits